joelouthan/theologic.us/content/posts/here-is-love/2018-07-02-here-is-love-romans-830d-glorified.md

 > John 10:28–31 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.
 I and the Father are one.”

-The salvation and *thus, *glorification of the people of God are wholly dependent on the Father and the Son by the power of the Holy Spirit alone.
+The salvation and *thus*, glorification of the people of God are wholly dependent on the Father and the Son by the power of the Holy Spirit alone.
 This more than an unbreakable chain, to which there has never been a scheme or power by Satan powerful enough to break.
 This chain is unbreakable by the power of God and the logic of God: for no child saved by God is lost by God.

 Do you believe and trust in God?
 Don’t give me the response, “Well, not perfectly.”
 But do you ever?
 Did you ever weep with grief at your sin before God but cried with joy that He is the God who is mighty to save?